upspin/upspin/doc/config.md

 Others are `plain`, which leaves the data untouched, and `eeintegrity`, which like `plain` leaves the data untouched but adds an end-to-end integrity check that can detect tampering.
-Integrity packing is used to store things like Access files, which must be readable by outside agents such as directory servers but must also be secured.
 If the packing is not set in the config file, `ee` is assumed.

 * The **`keyserver`** setting names the key server used to discover other